-Use font filtering of the operating system (Windows 7 and later)
+Use font filtering of the operating system

-Users of Windows 7 and later will additionally find an option named Use font filtering of the operating system on this tab.
-When activated, your system will automatically hide all fonts that contain solely glyphs for foreign languages in font lists.
+Windows only: Windows users will additionally find an option named Use font filtering of the operating system on this tab.
+When activated, Windows will automatically hide all fonts that contain solely glyphs for foreign languages in font lists.